gplepage/vegas/doc/source/tutorial.rst

     Note, finally, that integration to infinity is also possible: map the relevant variable into a different variable of finite range.
-For example,  an integral over :math:`x\equiv b z / (1-z)` from 0 to infinity is easily reexpressed as an integral over :math:`z` from 0 to 1, where the transformation emphasizes the region in :math:`x` of order free parameter :math:`b`.
+For example,  an integral over :math:`x\equiv b z / (1-z)` from 0 to infinity is easily re-expressed as an integral over :math:`z` from 0 to 1, where the transformation emphasizes the region in :math:`x` of order free parameter :math:`b`.